corda/corda/docs/source/running-the-demos.rst

 .. note:: To verify that the Bank of Corda node is alive and running, navigate to the following URL:
           http://localhost:10007/api/bank/date

-.. note:: The Bank of Corda node explicitly advertises with a node service type as follows:
-          ``advertisedServices = ["corda.issuer.USD"]``
-          This allows for 3rd party applications to perform actions based on Node Type.
-          For example, the Explorer tool only allows nodes of this type to issue and exit cash.

 In the window you run the command you should see (in case of Web, RPC is simmilar):

 - Requesting Cash via Web ...